-Consider a cutlery set with large rubber grips that make them easy to hold.
+Consider a cutlery set with large rubber grips that makes the cutlery easy to hold.
 You don’t need the same amount of strength and dexterity in your fingers like you do with regular cutlery.

 You can also get bendable cutlery.
-These special knives, forks and spoons are made of a bendable type of metal so you can adapt them to suit you.
-This saves you having to twist your hands and/or wrists when you eat.
+These special knives, forks, and spoons are made of a bendable type of metal so you can adapt them to suit you.
+This saves you having to twist your hands or wrists when you eat.

 2. Can and jar openers

 Just like with cutlery, opening cans and jars can be a nightmare if you’ve got limited strength or mobility in your hands.
 A simple device like the CanKey or JarKey can make the job so much easier by giving you extra leverage.
 You can also get small rubber bottle openers which give you extra grip so you can open bottles more easily.
 These cost around $5-$15.

 You can take it up a notch and get an electric can or jar opener.
 They require very little effort – a small motor does all the work so you just have to hold it and watch the can or jar pop open!
 They do cost more, up to $70, but it also saves you a lot of time and effort.